Percolation on High-dimensional Product Graphs: Supercritical regime

 \subsection{Projection lemma}

-We begin by establishing the following projection lemma, which will be useful throughout all of the subsequent sections. \begin{lemma} Let $G=\square_{i=1}^{t}G^{(i)}$ be a product graph with dimension $t$.
-Let $M\subseteq V(G)$ be such that $|M|=m\le t$.
-Then, there exist pairwise disjoint projections $H_1, \ldots, H_m$ of $G$, each having dimension at least $t-m+1$, such that every $v\in M$ is in exactly one of these projections. \end{lemma} \begin{proof} We argue by induction on pairs $(m,t)$, where $t$ is the dimension of the graph, with $m \leq t$ under the lexicographical ordering.
+We begin by establishing the following fairly simple projection lemma (see \cite[Claim 2.2]{DK22} for its version for the hypercube), which will be useful throughout all of the subsequent sections. \begin{lemma} Let $M\subseteq V(G)$ be such that $|M|=m\le t$.
+Then, there exist pairwise disjoint projections $H_1, \ldots, H_m$ of $G$, each having dimension at least $t-m+1$, such that every $v\in M$ is in exactly one of these projections. \end{lemma} \begin{proof} Recall that $t$ is the dimension of the graph.
+We argue by induction on pairs $(m,t)$ with $m \leq t$ under the lexicographical ordering.
 When $m=1$, we simply take $H_1=G$.

 Let $M \subseteq V(G)$ have size $m\geq 2$ and let us assume the statement holds for all $(m',t')<(m,t)$.
 Let us write $M=\left\{v_1,\ldots, v_m\right\}$, where we stress that the subscript here is an enumeration of the vertices of $M$ and not the coordinates of a fixed vertex.